ahmadalsajid/docker_best_practices/README.md

 $ docker compose up
 ```

+Once all the containers are up, visit the APIs at http://localhost:8000/docs
+and Mongo Express at http://localhost:8081/.

 Here are some key practices that you can match up with the configurations:

 ### 1. Use Official Base Images